golanlevin/lectures/lecture_critical_interactive_readymade/barcode_scanner.md

 ### Overview

+We're doing a [speed project](http://fffff.at/speed-project/) with barcode scanners.
+Our purpose is to loosen up, have some fun, and think in some new ways.

 * Organize yourselves into two-person teams.
 * Each team will receive a barcode scanner.
 * You're also provided with barcode fonts, and some self-adhesive label paper.
-Feel free to use these, or any objects at your disposal that have barcodes.
+Feel free to use these, or any objects at your disposal that have barcodes on them.
 * Using any programming environment you prefer, create an interesting interaction with barcodes.
+Whimsical is good.
+Go for it.
-* You have ~2, maybe 3 hours.
-If your idea outstrips your resources, make a speculative mockup.
+* You have until the end of class to complete this.
+If your idea outstrips your time or resources, make a speculative mockup.
+Emphasis is on concept.
-* Document your project in time for our next class session, and move on to other things.
+* Document your speed project in time for our next class session, and move on to other things.

 Viewing: [*Barcode DJs*](https://www.youtube.com/watch?v=n610IKQM4IA) (Jakub Pišek, Beata Kolbašovská, Erik Bartoš, 2017)